swissclubto/swissclubto.github.io/_pages/sections/canadysli.md

 We've also posted a [video] about the history of the Canadysli and carnival in Toronto.

+{% include upcoming-events.html section="canadysli" header="We practice on the
+following dates:" %}

 [link]: <https://www.canadysli.com/>
 [video]: <{% post_url 2023-04-01-carnival %}>